 |Change colours:||White / Navy / Red|

 |Address:||North Street, Armadale, EH48 3QD|

 |SFA Licence Award:||None|

 From south (off M8 onto A706): Follow road straight into Armadale town centre to crossroads between A89 and A706 (traffic lights).
 Continue straight ahead into North Street.
 Ground is visible after 100 yards on the left hand side.

 |Nearest Railway Station:||Armadale (1 mile)|

 There is no social club.
 The Corrie is located 300 yards down North Street or head back up to The Regal at the crossroads.

-The large enclosure down one side and terracing behind one goal and one side are original from 1920-30's senior side's days.
-Opposite the covered enclosure is the ubiquitous crumbling concrete open side so common in the Juniors.
+The large enclosure down one side and terracing behind one goal and one side are original from the 1920-30's senior side's days.
+Opposite the covered enclosure is concrete stepped terracing that continues around the south goal side.
+The north side is more a vehicle track and is rarely used by spectators.
 There are the usual refreshment facilities.